LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/Components/conditions.md

 * Forever - the slot's data will be saved on our servers forever.
 It will be accessible via the Conversation Builder for as long as you need it.

-`{$botContext.slot.entityName}` is how you can access values in slots and use them in other ways.
+`{$botContext.slot.slotName}` is how you can access values in slots and use them in other ways.
 For example, to have the bot/automation respond with a user's previously stored answer under the assigned entity `animal`, you'd set up a text interaction like so:

 "You answered: {$botContext.slot.animal}!"